-I can’t help waxing poetic about the historic significance of preservation, which I hope resonates with you, but what if we’re talking funding opportunities that the Main Street Program provides?
-Now decide if the loss of our accreditation isn’t a big deal.
-The Main Street Solutions Fund supports small businesses; grants that assist planning agencies and small businesses with efforts to revitalize downtowns by creating jobs, funding infrastructure improvements and rehabilitating buildings.
+I can’t help wax poetic about the historic significance of preservation, which I hope resonates with you.
+The Main Street Program provides funding opportunities.
+Accreditation is a big deal.
+The Main Street SolutionsFund supports small businesses; grants that assist planning agencies and small businesses with efforts to revitalize downtowns by creating jobs, funding infrastructure improvements and rehabilitating buildings.
 The federal funds from The Community Development Block Grant are designed to return vacant or underutilized commercial buildings to economic use for new and/or expanded business.

-Keeping up with the Main Street Accreditation process is routine ‘busy work’ if you are committed to the purpose of belonging, and intent on tapping into the collective wisdom and experience this group provides Rocky Mount, NC.
+Keeping up with the Main Street Accreditation process is routine ‘busy work’ if you are committed to the purpose of belonging, and intent on tapping into the collective wisdom and experience this group provides.
 The Process evaluates established commercial district revitalization programs based on 10 basic performance standards set by Main Street America.
 David Wise, the new downtown community development coordinator, worked on Main Street revitalization efforts in prior lives before coming to us.
 He has been recently appointed as administrator of Rocky Mount’s Main Street program.
 In his experienced hands, we should be able to right this wrong and get with the program, as they say!
 If you are interested and willing to help serve on the Main Street Program committee and can bring your expertise to the matter, check with David and let him know as he moves forward.
 CONTACT: email@example.com

 FYI: I used direct available information from a draft program manual for the NC Main Street Community when writing about this matter.
 I don’t think they will mind if it helps answer the question, “What’s this all about, Alfie?”